goharbor/website/docs/administration/robot-accounts/_index.md

 ## Configure Robot Account Prefix

 By default, robot account names use a prefix of `robot$`.
 Harbor uses this prefix to distinguish a robot account from a user account.
-The full name of a robot account is the prefix and the name you provided when creating the robot account.
-For example if you create a new robot account with the name `test`, the full name is  `robot$test`.
+The full name of a system robot account is the prefix and the name you provide when creating the robot account.
+For example if you create a new robot system account with the name `test`, the full name is  `robot$test`.

 The same prefix is used for all robot accounts, including both system and project robot accounts.
-When you update this value, it will apply to all existing and future system and project robot accounts, including robot accounts created in Harbor v2.1 and earlier.
+When you update this value, it will apply to all existing and future system and project robot accounts, except robot accounts created in Harbor v2.1 and earlier which will continue to use the prefix `robot$`.

 1. Log in to the Harbor interface with an account that has Harbor system administrator privileges.
 1. Go to **Configuration** and select **System Settings**.